-Making Inferences Making inferences is a skill with which students often need much practice.
 If you’ve looked for resources in the same places that I have, you probably haven’t been too happy with what you found.
 I believe that the inference worksheets that I’ve created are of a higher quality than the other available resources and, as usual, I’m giving them away for free.
 I hope that you’ll appreciate these inference worksheets and that your students may better this valuable reading skills.
 In each inference worksheet students are asked to do two things: answer questions where the solutions can only be provided by making logical inferences, and explain how they got their answers.
 Having students explain their answers helps to slow them down and cause them think about what they are doing, and open-ended questions make it easier for the teacher to identify when students are copying.